 Diagram of Product category as an attribute

-The view still shows the light gray boundary lines between each category, but because the category dimension has been changed to an attribute, it will no longer partitions the view.
+The view still shows the light gray boundary lines between each category, but because the category dimension has been changed to an attribute, it will no longer partition the view.
 The sales total reflects the total for the entire crosstab and the percent of total sales is now expressing the percentage of total sales, but not the sales within each category.
 This may appear to be trivial, but as your skills advance and you begin to employ more advanced table calculations you get to understand how attributes change Tableau’s behavior.